lassepe/motion-planning-hackathon-template/README.md

 ## Installing Dependencies

-Clone this repo into your ROS workspace.
+Clone this repo into your ROS workspace as `hackathon`: `git clone https://github.com/lassepe/motion-planning-hackathon hackathon`.

 This package has two runtime dependencies: